 • While 39% of men at the age of 40 are affected by ED, 67% of men at the age of 70 are affected.

-Do you experience any of these symptoms of Erectile Dysfunction?
+Do You Have Any of These Symptoms of Erectile Dysfunction?

 1. Difficulty achieving or maintaining an erection (occurs at least 1 in 4 times of attempting intercourse, or persists for a month.)